tvieregge/learn_a_haskell/README.md

-Working through "Learn Youa Haskell for Great Good" by Miran Lipovača
+Working through "Learn You a Haskell for Great Good" by Miran Lipovača